Robust Biharmonic Skinning Using Geometric Fields: Related Work

-We mention axes along which methods for learning skinning weights vary.
+Other works use neural networks to predict skinning weights learned from data.
+These methods are \emph{not} comparable to ours, since they are data-driven and typically omit the necessary hard constraints, although their architectures parameterize skinning weights functions in various ways, providing a point of high-level comparison.
+Several axes can be used to compare methods for learning skinning weights.
 A key decision is the architecture and its interaction with the shape representation; for example, many learned skinning weights employ graph neural networks \cite{liu2019neuroskinning, pan2021heterskinnet,mosella2022skinningnet}, while others use convolutional neural networks \cite{ouyang2020autoskin} or Gaussian splatting \cite{kocabas2023hugs} to represent and process shapes.
 Another axis is the training data.
-While many works rely on direct supervision, some infer skinning weights and related quantities from deformations or by jointly optimizing bone positions with skinning weights \cite{yang2021s3,ma2023tarig,chen2021snarf,li2021learning,xu2020rignet}; others incorporate modalities like video \cite{liao2023vinecs}. \citet{jeruzalski2020nilbs,kant2023invertible} use neural representations to solve inverse skinning problems.
-A few methods also introduced specialized architectures and loss terms, e.g., for handling interactions between cloth and human bodies \cite{wu2020skinning,ma2022neural} or for supporting a larger pipeline to learn articulated 3D animals \cite{wu2023magicpony}.
-Beyond Laplacian regularization terms to smooth weights and deformations (see e.g.\ \cite{liao2023vinecs}), these papers are primarily concerned with inference of skinning weights from data rather than using neural representations to solve variational problems for geometric skinning weights.
+While many works rely on direct supervision, some infer skinning weights from deformations or by jointly optimizing bone positions with skinning weights \cite{yang2021s3,ma2023tarig,chen2021snarf,li2021learning,xu2020rignet}; others incorporate modalities like video \cite{liao2023vinecs}. \citet{jeruzalski2020nilbs,kant2023invertible} use neural representations to solve inverse skinning problems.
+A few methods also introduced specialized architectures and loss terms, e.g., for handling interactions between cloth and human bodies \cite{wu2020skinning,ma2022neural} or for supporting a pipeline to learn articulated 3D animals \cite{wu2023magicpony}.
+Beyond using Laplacian regularization (see e.g.\ \cite{liao2023vinecs}), these papers primarily infer skinning weights from data rather than using neural representations to optimize for geometric skinning weights.